 Sophos Mobile Security

-Sophos Mobile Security has been a top performer for months, consistently boasting a 100 percent detection rate for Android malware according to AV-Test.
-Unfortunately, it did stumble in the most recent test by returning a number of false positives, incorrectly showing warnings about legitimate software.
+Sophos Mobile Security has been a top performer for months, consistently boasting a 100 percent detection rate for

 It offers robust scanning covering installation, existing apps, and storage media.
 You also get an impressive package of extras including loss and theft protection, with support for wipe, lock, alarm, locate, and more via SMS.
 There is also web filtering, password protection for apps, spam blocking, privacy and security advice, and a few other tools.